w3c/licenses/WG-contributing.md

 in the relevant W3C Working Group or make a non-member patent licensing commitment.

-If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request.
+If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.

 To add a contributor (other than yourself, that's automatic), mark them one per line as follows: